maxmartin23/mybeans-customer-vue/README.md

 ## MyBeans Application
 The 'MyBeans' application provides a function to help search for coffee beans vendors.

-Sellers can register the type of beans they sell and the place of sale, and buyers can filter the characteristics of beans to have information on who sells beans that suit them.
+Sellers can register the type of beans they sell and the place of sale.

+Buyers can filter the characteristics of beans to have information on who sells beans that suit them.